 Fire and rescue services

-Exercise normal safety precautions in China overall.
+Exercise a high degree of caution in China overall.

-Exercise normal safety precautions in China overall.
+Exercise a high degree of caution in China overall.

 Full travel advice: Safety